Mulling/mulling.github.io/content/guides/static-libs.md

 +--------------------------+------- +-----------+
 ```

-[^1]: For instance -- in snap packages -- the communication between browser extensions and a native modules happens through the xdg-desktop-portal.
+[^1]: In snap packages, the communication between browser extensions and a native modules happens through the xdg-desktop-portal.
 Normally, communication between the browser and the native module happens using a simple **stdin(3)** to **stdout(3)** **pipe(3)**.
 If your system is older and has an older version of xdg-desktop-portal that does not support the protocol which handles browser to native module communication, it simply won't work.